 Here are the positive things we found about the book.

-- The book gives a good compilation of cases of children with the Einstein syndrome; mostly boys who took long before they expressed themselves verbally but ended up speaking and going into either sciency or musical careers.
+- The book gives a good compilation of cases of children with the the disorder; mostly boys who took long before they expressed themselves verbally but ended up speaking and going into either sciency or musical careers.

 - The book is a great encouragement to parents who have kids who have speech delay but not autism.

-- Thomas Sowell has used the expertise of Professor Stephen Camarata of Vanderbilt University who has captured even more cases of the kids with the Einstein syndrome
+- Thomas Sowell has used the expertise of Professor Stephen Camarata of Vanderbilt University who has captured even more cases of the kids with the late talking disorder.

-- Thomas gives the characteristics of the Einstein late talkers which one could use to assess their child.
+- Thomas gives the characteristics of the late talkers with this complex which one could use to assess their child.

 - While the book has received a litany of praises for encouraging parents of children who are not talking and would eventually end up expressing themselves verbally, the book could as well give false hopes to parents of children in the autism spectrum disorder who will not end up speaking.

 - The book is just a compilation of cases, Thomas does not talk about how to help your late talking kid express themselves.
 He does not advise on what to do to improve child speech.
 Maybe he should encourage on the use of cause and effect toys that help with speech.

 - Thomas Sowell does not follow to teenager and adulthood to show us how the kids express themselves socially as teenagers.